kcaisley/frida/docs/fom_microscopy.md

 If a front end has a count mode, but then a data-driven readout, you must interpret the deadtime/in-time threshold as the 'frequency' limit of the system.

-Essentially a signal which has a limit on how fast it can measure particles, essentially has a limit on how 'quickly' it can observe incremetnal units of charge be added.
+Essentially a signal which has a limit on how fast it can measure particles, essentially has a limit on how 'quickly' it can observe incremental units of charge be added.

 # further thoughts: